 Since 2018/19 SBC has moved away from 100% subcontracted provision to a mix of subcontracted and direct delivery provision.
-Over the last 6 years we have steadily reduced our number of subcontractors and the percentage of subcontracted provision, as a result no more than 10% of the ACL contract will been subcontracted for 2024/25.
+Over the last 4 years we have steadily reduced our number of subcontractors and the percentage of subcontracted provision, as a result no more than 20% of the ACL contract will been subcontracted for 2022/23.
 This development was introduced in response to:

-• A commitment to make continuous progress towards being 'Outstanding'

-• The targeting of adults known to SBC requiring an intensive approach to planning and joint working that is easier to achieve with internal staff.
+- Swindon's commitment to delivering Organisational Excellence - A commitment to make rapid and continuous progress towards being 'Good' and subsequently 'Outstanding' - The targeting of adults known to SBC requiring an intensive approach to planning and joint working that is easier to achieve with internal staff.